 Tel Aviv’s beachfront promenade gets better the further north you go.
 Take a stroll past the marina and the curving Hilton beach to hit the boardwalk.
 This funky stretch is always buzzing with couples and families, skaters and bladers, people loafing and lounging at beach bars.
 Keep going towards the old port, now rejuvenated as a leisure and shopping zone; find cafés, restaurants, and a great little indoor food market.

 Tel Aviv faces due west over the Mediterranean, making every sunset a romantic’s dream.
 Anywhere on the three-mile strand serves up epic sunset panoramas nightly – the promenade at Frishman Beach is a popular favourite.
 Alternatively, head south to Ajami Beach, just beyond the old town of Jaffa.
 This broad stretch of creamy sand is equally beautiful but half as busy.

 Shake it on Sheinkin

-Tel Aviv’s most famous street is Sheinkin, in the heart of the urban hum, packed with streetwear outlets, music stores, design boutiques and terrace cafés – including the famously unpretentious Orna & Ella’s (33 Sheinkin), a perfect pitstop for a light lunch, or just coffee and a sticky pastry.
+Tel Aviv’s most famous street is Sheinkin, in the heart of the urban hum, packed with streetwear outlets, music stores, design boutiques, and terrace cafés – including the famously unpretentious Orna & Ella’s (33 Sheinkin), a perfect pitstop for a light lunch, or just coffee and a sticky pastry.

 The good doctor

-Matthew Teller is a freelance journalist and travel writer specialising in the Middle East.
+Matthew Teller is a freelance journalist and travel writer specializing in the Middle East.
 He tweets @matthewteller and blogs at QuiteAlone.com.
 Matthew was recently in Israel researching a story for Wanderlust magazine – article here.